zdisanto/RevolutionArt/README.md

 The complete repository for CS691: Project 1

-## Project Application: Online Art Gallery - _Art Revolution_
+## Project Application: Online Art Gallery - _Revolution Art_

-This repository will potentially change over the lifetime of the production of _Art Revolution_ website.
+This repository will potentially change over the lifetime of the production of _Revolution Art_ website.

 ## Course Description: